April – Egg Hatching Time

 1994 – Daniel N. Paul is joint winner of the City of Dartmouth Writing Award for Non-Fiction for his book We Were Not the Savages.

 1999 – The Mi’kmaq Education Act incorporates Mi’kmaw Kinamatnewey, formerly known as the Mi’kmaq Education Authority, in federal law.

 2015 – Former chief of Eskasoni, co-founder of the Unama’ki Institute of Natural Resources, and well respected steward of the Bras d’Or Lakes, Charlie Joe Dennis dies on this day, at age 66.
 Known for his devotion to the environment, conservation, and community development, he will always be remembered for his humility, leadership, and commitment to the betterment of life for both Mi’kmaq and non-native peoples.
-He taught us that small things in the environment are big.
+He taught us that small changes in the environment can have big implications and that listening is better than talking.
 There are no known photographs of Charlie Joe in which he is not smiling!

-2001 – An agreement is signed between Membertou First Nation and Sodhexo Marriott Corporation, an international business conglomerate.
+2001 – An agreement is signed between the community of Membertou and Sodhexo Marriott Corporation, an international business conglomerate.
 It is a sign of Membertou’s successful effort to expand its economic horizon in the 21st century.

 1977 – The Sante’ Mawio’mi and the Union of Nova Scotia Indians present Aboriginal claims to DIAND minister.

 1992 – “Mi’kmaq,” the first thesis entirely written in the Mi’kmaw language is submitted to the Anthropology Department at Saint Mary’s University by Eleanor (neé Paul) Johnson of Eskasoni.

 2011 – Chief of Waycobah Morley Googoo is elected AFN Regional Chief of Nova Scotia and Newfoundland at an election held in Halifax today.